anze3db/blog/content/posts/2024-08-02-pip-packages-do-not-match-hashes.md

 ---
-title: "Packages do not match the hashes pip error"
+title: "Packages Do Not Match the Hashes Pip Error"
 date: 2024-08-02
 slug: "pip-packages-do-not-match-hashes"
 summary: "pip sometimes returns a checksum error when the urllib3 library is unable to parse a received TLS packet due to a network error.
 This pip issue will be resolved in 2025 when Python 3.9 is EOL, but you can get around it today by using wget or curl."